 The exact cost of your bone re-contouring depends on several factors.
 One of the biggest factors in the cost of your procedure is how much of your jawbone is being treated.
 Another major determining factor is when the procedure is performed.
 Generally, the treatment costs less when it is performed in conjunction with tooth extractions.
 You should also contact your dental insurance provider to find out if bone re-contouring is covered and, if so, what percentage of the treatment is covered.

 With bone re-contouring, we can smooth the surface of your jawbone, making tooth replacement options, including dentures and dental implants, more successful.
-For more information, and to schedule your consultation, call Anchorage Dental Associates today at (907) 276-7366.
+For more information, and to schedule your consultation, call Spalding Dental today at (907) 276-7366.

 Home | About Us | Services | Patient Information | Contact | Dental Blog | Products | FAQ | Office Policy | Forms | Patient Login | Dental Videos | Preventive Dental Care | Cosmetic Procedures | Restorative Dental Care | Dental Implants | For Kids | Charles Spalding, DMD | Charles Michael, DDS | Meet the Team | Testimonials | Our Technology